Ultrahuman Ring AIR Review (2026)

 The Ultrahuman app

 Genuinely the best wearable app I've used.
-No dark patterns pushing a subscription, no "pro features" locked behind a paywall.
-Everything you pay for at purchase is everything you get, forever.
-The Circadian Rhythm view is my favourite addition — it learns your schedule and nudges you about caffeine cut-offs and wind-down windows.
+No dark patterns, and none of the core tracking is locked behind a paywall — sleep, HRV, recovery, temperature and steps are yours permanently once you've bought the ring.
+The Circadian Rhythm view is my favourite addition; it learns your schedule and nudges you about caffeine cut-offs and wind-down windows.
 The interface is clean, fast, and clearly designed by people who actually use the product.

 What it doesn't do